Optimized Internal Control of EU Funds in Line Ministries

 - Possible approaches to preventing irregularities and combating fraud in EU funded projects and programs

-As collaboration is one of the key factors necessary for effective learning, this learning initiative will offer a good balance between classroom lecturing and solving of practical case studies.
-Such case study-based learning approach will give participants an opportunity to complete assignments together in teams with colleagues from different countries, have them provide useful feedback to one another and will further illustrate the important implications of discussed subject matters for participants’ own working practices.
+As collaboration is one of the key factors necessary for effective learning, this learning initiative offered a good balance between classroom lecturing and solving of practical case studies.
+Such case study-based learning approach gave participants an opportunity to complete assignments together in teams with colleagues from different countries, have them provide useful feedback to one another and further illustrate the important implications of discussed subject matters for participants’ own working practices.

-By the end of the learning initiative, participants will have:
+By the end of the learning initiative, participants: